John Constable (1776-1837), Landscape painter

 Artist associated with 6 portraits

 Constable is celebrated as one of England's greatest and most progressive landscape artists.
 He drew lifelong inspiration from his native Suffolk.
-In 1802 he declared his opinion that 'natural painture' - or landscape - could rival history painting.
+In 1802 he declared that 'natural painture' - or landscape - could rival history painting.
 He made hundreds of outdoor oil sketches, which capture the changing skies with near scientific precision; these helped him bring an immediacy and authenticity to exhibition works developed in the studio.
 Constable met with little contemporary success at home.
-However The Hay Wain (1821) did receive a gold medal at the Paris Salon of 1824.
-His work as a portrait painter is less well known although he produced more than one hundred during his career.
+However The Hay Wain (1821) did receive a gold medal at the 1824 Paris Salon.

 by Ramsay Richard Reinagle